Yogi Babu

-Yogi Babu (born 22 July 1985) is an Indian actor and comedian, who appears in Tamil films.
-He is a three time Ananda Vikatan Cinema Award winner, he performed in Aandavan Kattalai (2016), Kolamavu Kokila (2018) and Pariyerum Perumal (2018).
+Yogi Babu (born 22 July 1985) is an Indian actor and comedian who appears in Tamil films.
+He has won Ananda Vikatan Cinema Award for Aandavan Kattalai (2016), Kolamavu Kokila (2018), Pariyerum Perumal (2018), Love Today (2022) and Maaveeran (2023).
+He is also a recipient of five SIIMA Awards.

 Early and personal life

-Babu's father was a havildar in the Indian Army, so Babu had to travel alongside a lot as a child, as a result of which he studied in Jammu in the early 1990s.
+Yogi Babu was born on 22 July 1985 in Arani.
+His father was a havildar in the Indian Army, so Babu travelled extensively as a child, and as a result of which he studied in Jammu in the early 1990s.

-Babu married Manju Bhargavi on 5 February 2020 in an intimate ceremony held at their ancestral temple in Tiruttani.
+Babu married Manju Bhargavi on 5 February 2020 in an intimate ceremony held at their ancestral temple in Tiruttani and the couple have two children.

 Career

-Babu worked as an assistant director in the Lollu Sabha, and helping write scenes for two years.
+Babu worked as an assistant director in the Lollu Sabha, and helped writing scenes for two years.
 He made his feature film debut in the Ameer-starring Yogi (2009) as an aspiring actor and subsequently adapted the name of the film as a prefix for his stage name.
 He appeared as a goon in Paiyaa.
-He later appeared in an uncredited role as a pimp in Sundar C.'s Kalakalappu (2012).
-In 2013, he appeared in his first extended comedy role with Pattathu Yaanai (2013), while he also featured in the Hindi film, Chennai Express alongside Shah Rukh Khan.
+He later appeared as a pimp in Sundar C's Kalakalappu (2012).
+In 2013, he appeared in his first extended comedy role with Pattathu Yaanai (2013) while he also featured in the Hindi film, Chennai Express alongside Shah Rukh Khan.

 He then performed as a comedy rival to Sivakarthikeyan in Maan Karate (2014) and as eerie comedian in Yaamirukka Bayamey (2014).
 In 2015, he appeared in over a dozen films and won positive reviews for his work in Kaaka Muttai (2015) and Kirumi (2015).
 Yogi Babu had a breakthrough year in 2016, featuring in 20 films, and winning critical acclaim for his role alongside Vijay Sethupathi in Aandavan Kattalai (2016).
 This was followed by his role in Kolamavu Kokila (2018) where his one-sided lover portrayal opposite Nayanthara was critically acclaimed while the Kalyana Vayasu song and his antics in it went viral.
 He appears as supporting character in film Pariyerum Perumal (2018), the film released to positive reviews from critics, with critics praising the comedy and performance of Yogi Babu.
 He acted for the first time as lead role in Dharmaprabhu (2019) which he play of role of Yamantaka.
 He played a key role in Gurkha (2019).
 Babu is a security guard in this hostage drama written and directed by Sam Anton.
-He has acted with the Superstar Rajinikanth in Darbar (2020).